partITech/php-mistral/Readme.md

 ✅ Huggingface inference, text-embeddings-inference and text-generation-inference are fully implemented.
 ✅ ollama is fully implemented.
 ✅ llama.cpp is fully implemented.
+✅ Anthropic is fully implemented.
+✅ Grok is fully implemented.
-🚧 Anthropic is currently in development.
+🚧 documentation is currently in development.

 🔜 **Upcoming integrations:**
+- Unit tests
-- Grok
+- Functional tests
+- Gemini (for now no needs, no request.
+This integration is delayed)

 ### Try it out!
 You can start testing the implementation now.